ExpressLRS/Docs/docs/software/gyro.md

 - **Channel**: both the incoming channel (from the transmitter) and the output channel (on the PWM receiver pins). _The transmitter setup and receiver setup must match.
 Mixing channels on the receiver is not possible._
 - **Function**: the [**gyro function**](#gyro-functions) assigned to that channel output.
-- **Master**: when multiple channels are assigned the same _function_, the value of the **master** channel will be taken into account by the gyro to calculate the output.
+- **Primary**: when multiple channels are assigned the same _function_, the value of the **primary** channel will be taken into account by the gyro to calculate the output.
 - **Invert**: whether the output of the channel should be inverted.
 - **Min/Mid/Max**: center value and limits of the PWM output (in milliseconds).
 - Gyro mode **switch type**: choose between a 2, 3, 4, 5, and 6-position gyro mode switch.